Sharon-B/Inside-Out/README.md

 The Stripe card input field was not displaying, after researching why this could be and contacting tutor support I realised it was because I changed some of the styles in the stripe_elements.js file, which were originally from the Stripe website.
 Once I reverted these styles back to how they were I could then see the Stripe card input, it was as if the changes I made overlapped the original Stripe card input field.
 I also changed some of the Stripe styling units in checkout.css from px to rem to keep it inline with the rest of the project, this resulted in a warning in the console so I reset them back to px.

 Due to a Gitpod issue my Gitpod workspace got stuck in 'building' mode and could not be opened, after much back and forth with Gitpod I had to start a new workspace using the green gitpod button from the GitHub repo.
-Having started the new workspace I had to re-install all requirements - I could do this using the command '     ', create a new superuser, run all migrations again, and set up my env.py file again.
+Having started the new workspace I had to re-install all requirements - I could do this using the command `pip3 install -r requirements.txt`, create a new superuser, run all migrations again, and set up my env.py file again.
+I also had to rebuild the database.

 While initially testing the save-info checkbox in the checkout page during development I noticed that even with the save-info box unchecked it was saving the user's delivery details to the user profile over-writing any details that were already saved in the users' profile.
 While looking into this I found a Slack post by @Philipp which helped me to resolve this issue.
 In stripe_elements.js where its getting the form data I changed